stmilne/icdsHelp/docs/05_AccessViaSSH.md

 somewhere in your home directory (`~` or `$HOME`).

 Settings files are hidden to keep users from meddling with them.
-But one important settings files that you should know about is `~/.bashrc`.
+But one important settings file that you should know about is `~/.bashrc`.

 When you log in, commands in `.bashrc` are automatically executed.
 Lines may be added to `.bashrc` to define frequently used aliases,